AfonsoVilalonga/TorKameleon/README.md

 #### network File

-The addresses of the proxies are configured in the network file.
-The proxies should be added in the following format: ```IP-Encapsulation_method-Order_number```, where IP is the IP of the proxy, Encapsulation_method is the type of encapsulation to be used with this specific proxy (```s```, i.e. streaming, or ```t```, i.e. TLS), and Order_number is the number of the proxy in the network file (the first is 1, the second is 2, etc.).
+The addresses of the Proxies are configured in the network file.
+The Proxies should be added in the following format: ```IP-Encapsulation_method-Order_number```, where IP is the IP of the Proxy, Encapsulation_method is the type of encapsulation to be used with this specific Proxy (```s```, i.e. streaming, or ```t```, i.e. TLS), and Order_number is the number of the Proxy in the network file (the first in the file is 1, the second in the file is 2, etc.).
 The window.signalling_server property of the WebRTC web application in initiator mode follows the same order in the array as in the network file.

 ## Deployment